1,000+ Opportunities

 Align proposal closely with eligible agritourism activities and highlight NJ-grown product use to maximize score; unclear or indirect activities may disqualify applications.
 New Jersey Agritourism Grant Program | GrantExec, a Euna Solutions® company

-Based on current listing details, eligibility includes: Agricultural entities operating in New Jersey, including farms, ranches, on-farm wineries, breweries, distilleries, and other agricultural businesses.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Agricultural entities operating in New Jersey, including farms, ranches, on-farm wineries, breweries, distilleries, and other agricultural businesses.
+Confirm the full requirements in the official notice before applying.